Year Five

 Spellings and Times Tables

-Children will receive spellings on Monday.
-These should be practised in preparation for a spelling test the following Monday.
+Children will receive spellings on Friday.
+These should be practised in preparation for a spelling test the following Friday.

 In year 5, we also hold a weekly times table speed test, in which the children aim to beat their score or their time.
 Please ensure your child practises their times tables regularly – it is a national curriculum objective that children know all their times tables facts up to 12×12 (and the associated division facts) by the end of year 4.